Code-Institute-Submissions/Thoughtful/README.md

 Features on the site:

-* Navigation bar
-* Jumbotron with background image on landing page
-* Call to action find out more button
-* Scrolling testimonials (carousel) on landing page
+* Index/landing page
+* Input box to write thoughts
+* Add button to add thoughts
+* Colour scheme buttons
+* Delete button to trash thoughts
-* Footer with social media links and email link
+* Footer with email & links to additional help sites.
-* Image gallery section
-* About us page
-* Images on about us section
-* Call to action buttons to view images or contact on about us section
-* Recent sightings article
-* Contact form

 ### **Features that could be implemented in the future**